brianAray/220516-Python-with-Automation/README.md

 > Understand that an IDE is not essential to programming, it provides a lot of helpful features like autocorrect and error checking, a handy editor and terminal to make testing and debugging easier, clear file structure, and more.
 However, the IDE itself is basically a glorified text editor, even notepad.exe is fine to use to make programs so don't confuse the IDE with the program, it is still only a tool used to make the program, not the program itself.

+- **Visual Studio Code**: Visual Studio Code is a text editor that makes viewing and modifying code simple.
+However, this actually leads to its greatest benefit as it is light weight and fast unlike a typical IDE as a lot of extra features that are not needed does not come preinstalled.
+If you wish to add any extra features / plugins to aid your development experience, there are many Visual Studio Extensions that can be installed within the application.

-- **Intellij Community Edition**: Intellij community edition is an excellent Java focused IDE.
+- **Intellij Community Edition (Optional)**: Intellij community edition is an excellent Java focused IDE.
 Make sure to install the community edition instead of the ultimate as that begins with a free trial and then requires a subscription.
 Intellij also has a plugin market that can further enhance your programming experience.

-- **Visual Studio Code (Optional)**: Visual Studio Code is a text editor that makes viewing and modifying code simple.
-Do not confuse this tool with an integrated development environment as it does not come equipped with all of the development tools you typically find in an IDE.
-This tool is optional, but it can be helpful if you are new to programming and wish to familiarize yourself with the syntax of the Java programming language.

 - **PyCharm (Optional)**: PyCharm acts as an integrated development environment for Python.
 Again, an IDE is not required, but it is useful for rapid development.